quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 2 months ago
 Leeonnas is probably one of the best lender I have ever worked with.
 He went above and beyond to  get this deal done for my family.
-Thanks for everything and if you’re in need of a lender please use him!
+Thanks for everything and if you're in need of a lender please use him!

 
 1